We are a German network of doctors, medical students and other health professionals.

 Doctors for Choice Germany was founded in 2019 as a reaction to the decrease in access to abortion care and unsafe legal situation for abortion care providers throughout Germany.
 In a time where anti-abortion activists deliberately undermine our political debate with false information, we want to provide evidence-based, scientific facts.
 Even in the medical community many myths around abortion are still prevelant, as such we want to encourage doctors to actively promote evidence-based facts and encourage better access to abortion care.

 Doctors for Choice Germany was founded by Alicia Baier (physician) and Leonie Kühn (medical student).
-They form the current executive board with Caroline Gabrysch (student in elective period) and Paula Kurz (medical student).
+They form the current executive board with Caroline Gabrysch (physician) and Paula Kurz (medical student).
 The young executive board has many years of experience in fighting for implementing and improving abortion teaching in medical faculties.

 Most of our members are experienced gynaecologists and general practitioners, who have been committed to improving abortion care.
 Many of our members have been providing abortions for many years.